adasomg/the-missing-clojure-intro/README.md

 Great, `java` is ready.

 # Getting clojure
 Now we can finally get ourselves _clojure_.
-Like most java programs it ships as a JAR.
+Like most Java programs it ships as a JAR.
 JARs are basically ZIP files.
 Most code and code-like stuff in the Java world is distributed as JARs.
 So let's get a JAR for clojure.